EEN421/EEN421.github.io/_posts/2025-05-20-🔥-Tech Support,-Tongs,-and-Traegers:-Getting-Your-Grill-Online-for-Father’s-Day.md

 I’ve previously written about onboarding Pi-hole DNS telemetry into Sentinel using a Raspberry Pi: ![🔗 Watching the DNS Watcher: Pi-hole Logs in Sentinel](https://www.hanley.cloud/2025-03-30-Watching-the-DNS-Watcher-Pihole-Logs-in-Sentinel/)

-Here's how you can expand on that setup to capture WiFIRE grill activity:
+Here's how you can expand on that setup to capture WiFIRE grill activity 👇

 <br/>